Required Permissions for Role

 is mandatory.

-The IAM Role on your end will also need the following Trust Relationship Policy, allowing one of our workload IAM Users to assume this role:
+The IAM Role on your end will also need the following Trust Relationship Policy,

 Principal > AWS > ARN